Overtime Wage Claims FAQs

 Therefore, in order to know whether the employer is paying you correctly for all overtime wages, you should consult an experienced FLSA lawyer such as Mitchell Feldman, Esq.

-Question: Can I recover overtime wages from my prior employer I worked for in the previous 5 years?
+Can I recover overtime wages from my prior employer I worked for in the previous 5 years?

-Answer: The FLSA has a standard 2 year statute of limitations, meaning that you may only claim wages going backwards from the date you file your lawsuit for a period of 2 years and capture any wages during that period time as eligible work-weeks.
+The FLSA has a standard 2 year statute of limitations, meaning that you may only claim wages going backwards from the date you file your lawsuit for a period of 2 years, and capture any wages during that period time as eligible work-weeks.
 The FLSA provides for a 3 year statute of limitations in situations where the employer/corporation willfully violated the FLSA.
-Whether the employer willfully violated the FSLA is a determination that is fact based and determined on a standard of whether the employer acted with reckless disregard for the requirements under the FLSA.
+Whether the employer willfully violated the FSLA is a determination that is fact based and based on a standard of whether the employer acted with reckless disregard for the requirements under the FLSA.

-Answer: Yes, the FLSA, as well as many state wage laws such as the Florida Minimum Wage Act prohibit retaliation against any employee who make a claim, formal or informal for overtime wages or even minimum wages.
+Yes, the FLSA, as well as many state wage laws such as the Florida Minimum Wage Act prohibit retaliation against any employee who make a claim, formal or informal for overtime wages or even minimum wages.

-Question: What are the exemptions under the FLSA?
+What are the exemptions under the FLSA?

 - The Executive Exemption